PhD programme: Philosophy (new accreditation valid from ac. y. 2020/2021)

 1. Requirements connected with the PhD dissertation:

 c) The doctoral student presents a chapter (or a coherent part) of the dissertation at the doctoral students’ colloquium at least twice during his or her study.
 The presentations are scheduled in coordination with the student’s supervisor and with the seminar coordinator.
 The first presentation has to take place in the second semester of the first year of study at the very latest.
-The presentations are listed in the yearly evaluation.
+The presentations are listed in the annual evaluation.
 [CE PhD students present at the CE PhD seminar at least once each academic year during their full-time study.
 See also above.]

 2. Apart from the dissertation work, but in connection with it, the PhD candidate has to pursue the publication of her research in the following way: